willpatterson/LogoBatch/README.rst

 ``LogoBatch`` is a simple that distributes shell commands  on a beowulf cluster using ``Slurm`` or ``SSH``.
-LogoBatch originally designed to automate the process of running thousands of NetLogo models
+LogoBatch originally designed to automate the process of running thousands of NetLogo models.

 **LogoBatch should be considered pre-release software.**
 LogoBatch is currently being refactored.

-Model Directory
+Batch Directory
 ---------------

-LogoBatch takes a model directory as input.
-The input directory is searched for CSV files containing parameters to be passed to headless netlogo.
+LogoBatch takes a batch directory as input. `batch_directory/in` is searched for CSV files containing parameters to be passed to set shell commands.

-Model Directory structure:
+Batch Directory structure:
 ==========================

 ::

-    model_directory
+    batch
     |
     +NetLogo input files
     |